-For 1st time, Biden declares that Trump must be impeached
+For 1st time, Biden declares Trump must be impeached

 In a July 25 phone call to Ukraine’s president, Trump asked for “a favor” of investigating Biden and his son Hunter, who previously served on the board of a Ukrainian energy firm that had drawn scrutiny in that country.
 A rough White House transcript of that call and a related whistleblower complaint prompted House Democrats to begin impeachment proceedings.

 Without evidence, Trump insists Biden used his role as vice president to protect his son from corruption investigations when Biden pressed for the firing of the top Ukrainian prosecutor, Viktor Shokin, during President Barack Obama’s second term.
-Ukrainian officials, including one Shokin successor, have disputed Trump’s theories; the Obama administration’s position was supported by many other Western governments, who saw Shokin as incompetent or corrupt.
+Ukrainian officials, including one Shokin successor, have disputed Trump’s theories; the Obama administration’s position was supported by many other Western governments that saw Shokin as incompetent or corrupt.

 Since the disclosure of Trump’s Ukrainian telephone call, the president has publicly suggested China should investigate Hunter Biden’s business dealings there, comments that Biden noted came with Trump “standing in front of reporters and cameras like I am at this moment.”